SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

 \subsection{Reconstruction loss function}

 Despite a meticulous preprocessing pipeline for the HSI data is applied, including outlier removal and band-wise normalization, inherent noise in such high-dimensional imagery remains a challenge.
-The conventional mean squared error (MSE) loss is highly sensitive to this noise due to tis quadratic penalty mechanism, which can compromise both convergence and generalization.
+The mean squared error (MSE) loss is highly sensitive to this noise due to its quadratic penalty mechanism, which can compromise both convergence and generalization.
 Therefore, we introduce a hybrid loss function that synergistically combines the Charbonnier and spectral angle mapper (SAM) losses.
 The Charbonnier loss $\mathcal{L}_{\mathrm{Charbonnier}}$, as a robust variant of the L1 loss \citep{barronGeneralAdaptiveRobust2019}, dampens the impact of large-magnitude errors from noise.
 Concurrently, the SAM loss $\mathcal{L}_{SAM}$ \citep{tu2HM22024} focuses on preserving spectral fidelity by minimizing the angular deviation between reconstructed and original vectors, thus learning features that are invariant to illumination changes.
 In general, the network is then trained by minimizing the total loss function $\mathcal{L}_{total}$, which can be defined as:

 where $x$ and $\hat{x}$ represent the original and reconstructed spectral vectors, respectively, the term $\epsilon$ is a small positive constant introduced to ensure differentiability, and $\mathrm{CosSim}(\cdot)$ denotes the cosine similarity function.
-In the experiments conducted in this study, we set the hyperparameters $\alpha$ and $\beta$ to 1 to balance the two loss items.
+In the experiments conducted in this study, we set the loss weights $\alpha$ and $\beta$ to 2 and 1, respectively, to balance the two loss items.